Heterogeneous Treatment Effects in Social Networks: Framework

-\end{small} where $p_{H}$ is the probability density function for covariate $H$.
-The null hypothesis for the test for treatment effect modifier for the hypothesized covariate $H$ is the absence of heterogeneity across the strata of $H$.
-The test rejects the null hypothesis if the estimated $\is_H = \frac{\ds_H - 1}{\ds_H}$ using the observed data is larger than or equal to a predetermined threshold $I_0$ (in our experiments, we observed that setting $I_0 = 0$ gives accurate results).
+} The null hypothesis for the test for treatment effect modifier for the hypothesized covariate $W$ is the absence of heterogeneity across the different strata of $W$.
+The test rejects the null hypothesis if the estimated $\widehat{\is}_W$ using the observed data is larger than or equal to a predetermined threshold $I_0$ (in our experiments, we observed that setting $I_0 = 0$ has desired performance).